AdobeDocs/experience-manager-64.en/help/mobile/using/contentsync-app-handlers.md

 **contentsyncconfigcontent** Collects content from an existing ContentSync config.

-* ***type - String* - **contentsyncconfigcontent
+* ***type - String*** - contentsyncconfigcontent
-* ***path** - **String** *- Path to one of:
+* ***path - String*** - Path to one of:

   * another ContentSync config
   * to a Content Package (will be use its phonegap-exportTemplate property to find its ContentSync config)
   * to a Mobile Resource (app-content's will be found under that resource and, if those content packages have a pge-includeInBuild property which is true, the phonegap-exportTemplate will be used to find its ContentSync config)

 * ***autoCreateFirstUpdateBeforeImport - Boolean*** - if true, create an initial **update** in the target config before importing if once does not exist already

 * ***autoFillBeforeImport - Boolean*** - if true, update/fill the target config before importing
-* ***configSuffix - String* - **a string to append to the path indicated on the "phonegap-exportTemplate" property of app-content.
+* ***configSuffix - String*** a string to append to the path indicated on the "phonegap-exportTemplate" property of app-content.
 This can be used to distinguish different export templates.
-For example, this property can be set to **"-dev"** to indicate that *"/../../../appconfig-dev"* should be used (as opposed to *"/../../../appconfig"*).
+For example, this property can be set to **"-dev"** to indicate that `"/../../../appconfig-dev"` should be used (as opposed to `"/../../../appconfig"`).

 **app-assets** Includes all assets associated with an app instance.
 This handler will include any assets found under the specified path along with any assets referenced by an app instance's appAssetPath property.

 * ***type - String*** - app-assets

-* ***path** - **String*** - path to a location under an app instance where app assets are stored
+* ***path - String*** - path to a location under an app instance where app assets are stored

 **mobileappoffers** A new content sync handler has been introduced for the Personalization use case to render targeted content.
 The 'mobileappoffers' handler knows how to render the associated target offers that have been created by the content author.
 The mobileappoffers handler extends the abstract pages update handler therefore many of the properties are similar.
 The details of the mobileappoffers handler has the following properties.